Remes-Abogados/REMES-AI-and-Law-research-i2022-2026/README.md

 Dr. Antonio de J. Remes Diaz received his Ph.D. degree Cum Laude in May 2024 with a 4.0 of 4.0 GPA.

-This public repository can be also consulted by the following solicitations before the National Transparency Platform (Plataforma Nacional de Transparencia), in https://www.plataformadetransparencia.org.mx/
+The public repository linked in APPENDIX B and APPENDIX C database records (2022-2026) can also be consult in the National Transparency Platform (Plataforma Nacional de Transparencia), in https://www.plataformadetransparencia.org.mx/